csmir/Commands.NET/README.md

 - [Additional Packages](#additional-packages)

 > [!NOTE]
-> Commands.NET is CLS-compliant and built on .NET Standard 2.1.
+> Commands.NET is built on ns2.0 and 8.0, being available for use for virtually all versions from framework 4.6.1 onward.
+Read [here](https://learn.microsoft.com/nl-nl/dotnet/standard/net-standard?tabs=net-standard-2-0) for more details.

 ## Getting Started